 Why is gorilla trekking so expensive?

-It is important to also note that if the prices for permits were reduced considerably, there is a likelihood that there would be too many visitors to the parks hence affecting the overall wellbeing of the few habituated gorilla groups.
-Gorilla trekking is possible only in Uganda, Rwanda and the Democratic Republic of Congo.
-In Uganda, mountain gorillas can be tracked in Mgahinga and Bwindi National Park.
+It is important to also note that if the prices for permits were reduced considerably, there is a likelihood that there would be too many visitors to the parks hence affecting the overall well-being of the few habituated gorilla groups.
+Gorilla trekking is possible only in Uganda, Rwanda, and the Democratic Republic of Congo.
+In Uganda, mountain gorillas can be tracked in Mgahinga and Bwindi National Parks.

 It is important to note that the price of gorilla permits is just a fraction of the overall cost of gorilla trekking.
-You still have to consider transportation, accommodation, food, VISAs, air tickets, packing lists, porters and tips for the Guides.
+You still have to consider transportation, accommodation, food, VISAs, air tickets, packing lists, porters, and tips for the Guides.

 What is included in a Gorilla Permit Cost?
-A gorilla permit includes interacting with the gorillas for one hour, park entrance, Ranger fees and advance trackers.
+A gorilla permit includes interacting with the gorillas for one hour, park entrance, Ranger fees, and advance trackers.